Page Reviewed / Updated - March 12, 2020

 Through the PCS program, participants receive help with activities of daily functioning in which they need assistance.
 This may include helping the individual to bathe, use the toilet, move from one location to another, eat meals, or dress oneself.
 Light housecleaning may also be a provided service.
 Adults may receive up to 130 hours of care per month.
 However, the actual care budget will depend on the diagnosis and clinical needs of the recipient.

 For more information about the PCS program, click here.
 Download the request for a personal needs assessment here.
-Fax the completed form, filled out by a doctor, to Liberty Healthcare Corporation-NC at 866-728-8039 or call 855-307-8307 for additional information.
+Fax the completed form, filled out by a doctor, to Liberty Healthcare Corporation-NC at 855-740-1600.
+Persons can call Liberty Healthcare at 855-740-1400 for additional information.

 Click here for information on providers of services.